Few-Shot Segmentation with Global and Local Contrastive Learning: Experiment

 \subsection{Ablation studies}

-The key novelty of our method lies in the self-correspondence module, where we generate a prior region map for the query images independently.
-We firstly conduct ablation experiments to show the effectiveness of our proposed global and local contrastive losses for prior extractor training.
-Then we conduct experiments to find the best way for local patch generation during our local contrastive loss training.
-To further analyze how the prior region maps generated from the query images affect the query mask prediction, we discuss the overlap between prior region maps and the guided region maps.
+Our method introduces a novel self-correspondence module that generates a prior region map for query images independently.
+To demonstrate the effectiveness of our proposed global and local contrastive losses for prior extractor training, we conducted ablation experiments.
+We also conducted experiments to identify the best approach for local patch generation during local contrastive loss training.
+To gain further insights into the impact of the generated prior region maps on query mask prediction, we analyzed the overlap between the prior region maps and the guided region maps.

-\textbf{Prior Extractor Training.} We conduct ablation experiments to analyze which patch generation method gives better performance for prior extractor training.
-Table~\ref{table:ablation-prio-generation} shows that we achieve better query mask prediction when we use Slic~\cite{slic} as the patches generation method.
-As shown in Figure~\ref{fig:visulize_slic}, the patches generated by Slic are larger than Felzenszwalb’s method, and each patch is likely capturing one pattern of an object.
-We conjecture that a suitable patch size could benefit the prior extractor learning a more discriminative predetermined prior.
+\textbf{Prior Extractor Training.} We performed ablation experiments to analyze which patch generation method produces better performance for prior extractor training.
+Our results, presented in Table~\ref{table:ablation-prio-generation}, demonstrate that we obtain improved query mask predictions when using Slic~\cite{slic} as the patch generation method.
+Figure~\ref{fig:visulize_slic} illustrates that the patches generated by Slic are larger than those generated by Felzenszwalb’s method and each patch is likely capturing a distinct object pattern.
+We posit that an appropriate patch size may enhance the prior extractor's capacity to learn a more distinctive predetermined prior.

-Table~\ref{table:ablation-prio-generation} also shows that 1000 epochs for prior extractor training with the Slic method yield the best performance.
+Furthermore, in Table~\ref{table:ablation-prio-generation}, we demonstrate our ablation experiments.
+These results indicate that training the prior extractor for 1000 epochs with the Slic method achieves the best performance.

-\textbf{Effectiveness of global and local contrastive losses.} We conduct ablation experiments to show the effectiveness of our proposed global and local contrastive losses.
-Table~\ref{table:ablation-global-local} shows that using both global and local contrastive losses gives the best performance.
-This suggests that global and local contrastive losses could help prior extractor store more discriminative prior for query mask prediction.
+\textbf{Effectiveness of global and local contrastive losses.} We conducted ablation experiments to evaluate the effectiveness of our proposed global and local contrastive losses.
+The results, presented in Table~\ref{table:ablation-global-local}, indicate that the combination of both losses yields the best performance.
+This suggests that using global and local contrastive losses during prior extractor training can help store more discriminative prior for query mask prediction.

-\textbf{Recall for region maps.} We further conduct ablation experiments to show the recall ability of guided region map and prior region map with groundtruth query segmentation mask.
-We define the object regions $R$ With a threshold $\alpha$,
+\textbf{Recall for region maps.} Furthermore, we conducted additional experiments to assess the recall ability of the guided region map and prior region map with the ground truth query segmentation mask.
+We defined the object regions $R$ with a threshold $\alpha$, such that if the Intersection over Union (IoU) between the ground truth query mask and the object region is greater than $\alpha$, the region is considered a true positive.